fouladi/toggle-overlength.nvim/README.md

 # Usage

 After setup, the following commands will be automatically applied.
+Note that this command is used in toggle mode.
+This means that you can turn the highlighting on and off with the same command.

 ### Commands: